-Although China boasts the largest mobile market in the world, there is still much room for growth given the relatively recent focus on large scale LTE investment.
-China’s mobile market is served by mobile network operators China Telecom, China Mobile and China Unicom which operate a variety of technology platforms that reflect the commercial preferences of operators and the industry development policies of the government.
+Although China boasts the largest mobile market in the world, there is still much room for growth given the focus on large scale mobile broadband investment.

-Mobile subscriber growth is expected to be very slow due to a saturated and mature market.
-Operators will continue to focus on increasing ARPU in light of diminishing opportunities to acquire new subscribers and the need for operators to maximise monetization of LTE investments.
+Mobile subscriber growth is expected to be slower due to a saturated and mature market over the next five years to 2023.
+Operators will continue to focus on increasing ARPU in light of diminishing opportunities to acquire new subscribers and the need for operators to maximise monetization of 4G and 5G investments.

 Operators are also investing in technologies design to maximise the user experience such as Rich Communication Service (RCS), Voice over LTE (VoLTE) and Near Field Communications (NFC).

 Mobile broadband has seen very strong growth in China over the past five years.
 Proliferation of LTE and improving affordability of smartphones is driving growth both in mobile broadband subscribers as well as the amount of traffic used per subscriber.
 This strong growth is expected to continue over the next five years to 2023 but at an increasing slower grow rate due to a fast maturing market.
 The mobile broadband market will be driven by increasingly faster speeds offered by the mobile operators as they roll out their 4G and 5G networks and improving tariffs due to strong competition.